thiagocapuano/waves-documentation/en/proposals/waves-tickers.md

   "fee": 100000
 }
 ```
 Where `version` is a DataTransaction version of transaction (this information you can find in our documentation),  `sender` is a provider address, `data` consists of data entries each of which contains fields `key`, `type` and `value`, and `fee` is a fee amount in Waves.
-The token can have one status from scam one to proven or gateway.
+The token's status can be "scam", "suspicious", "with detailed description", "proven" or "gateway".
 More detailed information about parameters you can find in the tables below.

 Table 1.
 Tokens statuses